UoS-HGIG/GenePy/README.md

 # GenePy
-GenePy v1.2 a score for the analysis of next generation sequencing
+GenePy v1.2 a score for the analysis of next generation sequencing data

 To run GenePy you need:
 * A (multi)sample VCF file (can accept compressed vcf.gz)